| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 Sysbiolab Team

-# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Check graph validity gs <- GraphSpace(gtoy1) gs <- normalizeGraphSpace(gs) # Create a new PathwaySpace object ps <- buildPathwaySpace(gs, nrc = 100) # note: adjust 'nrc' to increase image resolution# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Check graph validity gs <- GraphSpace(gtoy1) gs <- normalizeGraphSpace(gs) # Create a new PathwaySpace object ps <- buildPathwaySpace(gs, nrc = 100) # note: adjust 'nrc' to increase image resolution
+library(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Check graph validity gs <- GraphSpace(gtoy1) gs <- normalizeGraphSpace(gs) # Create a new PathwaySpace object ps <- buildPathwaySpace(gs, nrc = 100) # note: adjust 'nrc' to increase image resolutionlibrary(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Check graph validity gs <- GraphSpace(gtoy1) gs <- normalizeGraphSpace(gs) # Create a new PathwaySpace object ps <- buildPathwaySpace(gs, nrc = 100) # note: adjust 'nrc' to increase image resolution

 A data frame listing 'GeneSymbol' and 'Entrez' IDs from the COSMIC-CGC database (Sondka et al., 2020).
 These genes are used to demonstrate the PathwaySpace's summit mapping pipeline, which assigns summits to an image space.